 I will be checking in on the discussion boards during the week and joining frequently in the conversation.
 A Questions forum will be open throughout the semester where you can post questions at any time.
-This appears on the main menu of the course site.
-You can expect response to inquiries within 24 hours.
+I will check this forum at least every 48 hours.